dtduval/dtduval.github.io/index.md

 I am an Associate Professor in the Faculty of Business and Economics at the [University of Winnipeg](http://www.uwinnipeg.ca) and Director of the [University of Manitoba Transport Institute](http://www.umti.ca).
-For an extended bio, [click here](https://dtduval.github.io/about.html).
+I do, and have done, [other things as well](https://dtduval.github.io/about.html).

 ###Teaching